d3plus/d3plus-format/README.md

 #####
 * [formatAbbreviate](#formatAbbreviate) - Formats a number to an appropriate number of decimal places and rounding, adding suffixes if applicable (ie. `1200000` to `"1.2M"`).
+* [formatAbbreviate](#formatAbbreviate) - An extension to d3's [format](https://github.com/d3/d3-format#api-reference) function that adds more string formatting types and localizations.
+* [formatDefaultLocale](#formatDefaultLocale) - An extension to d3's [formatDefaultLocale](https://github.com/d3/d3-format#api-reference) function that allows setting the locale globally for formatters.

 #####
 * [formatLocale](#formatLocale) - A set of default locale formatters used when assigning suffixes and currency in numbers.